1'000 tweets on #rstats, excluding retweets

 sg_edges(edges, id, source, target) %>%

-so we can easily run a community finding algorithm from the igraph
+sg_force_stop(10000)Let’s look at communities, we’ll return an igraph object with gt_graph so we can easily run a community finding algorithm from the igraph package.

 You can also build networks of retweets.